oliviernam/DevOps-Training-intermediate/cloud-aws/README.md

 ## Lab Objective

-The AWS Pipeline Lab will guides you step-by-step through the process of setting up a CI/CD-Pipeline with the AWS native services and tools.
+The AWS Pipeline Lab will guide you step-by-step through the process of setting up a CI/CD-Pipeline with the AWS native services and tools.
 You're integrating Smart Check pre-registry scanning and Cloud One Application Security into the pipeline.

 ## Prerequisites